 “Having a dream to write sounds aspirational but in reality, it can be demoralising and demotivating if it remains a dream long term.”

 Saying that, a good writing goal does have certain characteristics so when you’re setting one, try to follow some general principles.
 Psychologists call these optimum motivational goals – not too difficult, not too easy, just right.
-Goals that spur you on, but don’t overwhelm you and in general, they have four key components:
+Goals that spur you on, but don’t overwhelm you – Goldilocks goals.

 1. Specific: Vague goals lead to vague outcomes.
 Getting specific about your goal helps you to focus and define what you’ll do.
 ‘I’ll try to spend a bit of time on my writing this week’ is not a goal.
 ‘I’ll write three chapters by next Thursday’ is.